NULL-HDU/barrage-server/Protocal.md

 * userId: Uint64, the id of uint64.
 * nickname: nickname, the name of user
 * roomNumber: Uint32, the room of game.
-* troop: Uint8, the troop of user.
+* troop: Uint8, the troop number of user.

 ## Server send to Client